Counselling and psychotherapy with Hannah Rees, UKCP Reg Clinics in Southgate and (Central London) and online using Zoom.

 Central London, W1W at £80 per session payable in advance by bank transfer - reopening has been postponed until further notice

-Face-to-face sessions in Southgate, N14 at £65 per session payable in advance by bank transfer
+Face-to-face or online psychotherapy sessions in Southgate, N14 are £65 per 50 minute session payable in advance by bank transfer.

 EMDR which is an extensively researched, effective psychotherapy method proven to help people recover from trauma and other distressing life experiences, including PTSD, anxiety, depression, and panic disorders.